xogutu/knowage/README.md

-# knowage
-Knowage Administration
+# Knowage Administration
-This repo contains doumentation and how to setup and make use of Knowage.
+* This repo contains documentation and how to setup and make use of Knowage.
+* These are summary from my book Knowage Baby steps.
+* Enjoy reading.
+* Contributions of any kind are welcome!
+You can also purchase my Knowage course on Udemy https://www.udemy.com/course/knowage-baby-steps.
 # Run knowage server as docker container

 First you need to start a database container.
 Here we use mariadb.